 MACRS has been in place since 1986.
-As its name implies, and similar to the double-declining-balance and sum-of-years'-digits methods, it allows taxpayers to depreciate their assets at an accelerated rate, faster than the straight-line method.
-MACRS classifies property into six recovery classes of three-, five-, seven-, ten-, fifteen-, and twenty-year.
-For example, computers are classified as a five-year life property, whereas office desks are a ten-year property.
+As its name implies, and similar to the double-declining-balance and sum-of-years'-digits method, it allows taxpayers to depreciate their assets in an accelerated rate, faster than the straight-line method.
+MACRS classifies property into six recovery classes of: 3-, 5-, 7-, 10-, 15-, and 20-year.
+For example, computers are classified as a 5-year life property, while office desks are a 10-year property.
 A table is normally used to assist taxpayers in determining the percentage that can be written off as depreciation for the asset depending on its class life and when in the year the asset is purchased.
 You will learn more about MACRS in a finance class regarding taxation implications.

-Technology in action
+lechnology in action

 Software packages to account for long-term assets exist for both large and small computer systems.
-Even the least sophisticated packages can maintain a control and subsidiary ledger for long-term assets and make the necessary gistion computations and adjusting aptrice.
+Even the least sophisticated packages can maintain a control and subsidiary ledger for long-term assets and make the necessary depreciation computations and adjusting entries.

-depreciation computations and adjusting entries.
 Many packages also maintain separate depreciation schedules for both financial statement and income tax purposes, with reconciliations made for any differences.